Discover historic fire towers

-To complete the challenge, you must climb these five mountains, document the date, and fill out the online registration form to receive your patch.
+To complete the challenge, you must climb these seven mountains, document the date, and fill out the online registration form to receive your patch.
 Climbing every tower is not required in order to receive your patch.

 Leave No Trace and Love Your ADK